Attainment at age 16

 Summary main findings

-• 30% of disadvantaged pupils and 57% of all other pupils got a pass (grade 5 or above)
+25.2% of disadvantaged pupils and 52.4% of all other pupils got a grade 5 or above.

-• girls were more likely than boys to get a pass (grade 5 or above), regardless of their disadvantage status – for non-disadvantaged pupils, 60% of girls and 54% of boys got a pass (grade 5 or above), and for disadvantaged pupils, 32% of girls and 27% for boys got a pass (grade 5 or above)
+Girls were more likely than boys to get a grade 5 or above, regardless of their disadvantage status.
+For non-disadvantaged pupils, 55% of girls and 50% of boys got a grade 5 or above.
+For disadvantaged pupils, 27% of girls and 24% of boys got a grade 5 or above.

 By disadvantage status over time

-Percentage of pupils getting a pass (grade 5 or above) in GCSE English and maths, by disadvantage status over time (England, September 2018 to July 2022)
+Percentage of students achieving a grade 5 or above in both GCSE English and maths, by disadvantage status (England, September 2018 to July 2023)

 Click or tap on legend items to toggle visibility

-Percentage of pupils getting a pass (grade 5 or above) in GCSE English and maths, by disadvantage status over time (England, September 2018 to July 2022)
+Percentage of students achieving a grade 5 or above in both GCSE English and maths, by disadvantage status (England, September 2018 to July 2023)

 For the full download file, see Download the data.